 That being said, you can’t go documenting the standard operating procedures (SOPs) for your employees.
 Instead, let members of your remote teams create and continuously update it as things tend to change.

 For remote & geographically distributed teams, you need a 24/7 internal help desk.
 Your in-house IT help desk team may be well geared to manage 24/7 support.
-In such a case having an outsourced help desk can work wonders.
+In such a case having an outsourcing help desk support can work wonders.

 6. Work on Maintaining Strong Team Bonds